Perhaps one of the most stressful skin conditions, acne and congestion can be caused by multiple factors. Here are the most common!

 All skins contain a type of bacteria called P Acne, which lives within the hair shaft.
 Unfortunately, acne skins contain an excessive amount, as this bacteria thrives in an environment where there is no oxygen.
 Due to the excessive dead skin buildup on the surface of the skin, the hair shaft becomes clog and the P Acne bacteria has a big party within the skin.

-BUT we can fix this, by exfoliating with Salicylic Acids, a liquid exfoliant which penetrates oil-filled pores to clean them out with no harsh scrubbing, reducing inflammation as it works.
+BUT we can fix this, by exfoliating with Salicylic Acids, a liquid exfoliant that penetrates oil-filled pores to clean them out with no harsh scrubbing, reducing inflammation as it works.

-It pays off to learn ways to reduce the stress that work for you.
-Studies show that deep breathing and meditation, exercise, healthy eating and getting 8 hours of sleep each night can help reduce stress levels.
+It pays off to learn ways to reduce the stress that works for you.
+Studies show that deep breathing and meditation, exercise, healthy eating, and getting 8 hours of sleep each night can help reduce stress levels.

 It’s a huge myth that only teenagers are affected by hormonal acne!
 In fact, it most commonly appears in adults aged 20 – 40; especially women.
 Like we don’t have enough to deal with!

-The hormones that cause this type of acne are fluctuations of estrogen and progesterone, which both vary widely throughout our menstrual cycles; contributing to overactive oil glands, bacterial infections and accelerated skin growth.
+The hormones which cause this type of acne are fluctuations of estrogen and progesterone, which both vary widely throughout our menstrual cycles; contributing to overactive oil glands, bacterial infections, and accelerated skin growth.
 One of the tell-tale signs of a hormonal breakout is its location: your pimples will always appear around your lower face (yep, those pesky chin zits!).

 Another massive contributor to unbalanced hormones is stress.